justinethier/husk-scheme/docs/Continuations.markdown

                   Bool False -> eval e c alt
                   _ -> eval e c conseq

-Here we use the `makeCPS` helper function to pack up `cps` as a continuation that is passed into `eval`.
-The evaluator can then call back into `cps` when it is ready - but now `cps` is also available to be packaged up as a continuation!
+Here we use the `makeCPS` helper function to pack up `cps` as a continuation object that is passed into `eval`.
+The evaluator can then call back into `cps` when it is ready - but now the interpreter also has the freedom to call into another continuation instead!

 >If your program evaluator/interpreter is implemented using ContinuationPassingStyle you get call-with-current-continuation for free.
 CALL/CC is then a very natural operation since every function is called with the current continuation anyway.